stevenajordan/BoardGameRecommender/README.md

 Command Window, change to this directory and input 'python BG_Recommender_Start.py'

 Use the URLs from www.boardgamegeek.com (navigate via https://boardgamegeek.com/browse/boardgame) when prompted.
-Of the top 4999 board games, 4575 were used in the system, so you can also select URLS from the acceptable_urls.txt file as inputs.
+Of the top 4999 board games, 4575 were used in the system, so you can also select URLs from the acceptable_urls.txt file as inputs.